She of Little Faith

 "She of Little Faith" is the sixth episode of the thirteenth season of the American animated television series The Simpsons.
 It first aired in the United States on the Fox network on December 16, 2001.
 In the episode, Bart Simpson and his father Homer accidentally launch a model rocket into the Springfield church, causing the church council to accept funding plans from Mr. Burns for reparation.

-Discontent with how commercialized the rebuilt church has become, Lisa abandons Christianity and seeks out to follow a new religion.
+Discontent with how commercialized the rebuilt church has become, Lisa abandons Christianity and sets out to follow a new religion, deciding on Buddhism.